City-of-Turku/kada/README.md

 All hotfixes must be based on the `production` branch.
 The `develop` branch is used only for testing and must never be merged back to master.

-### Tips

-- You can use drush aliases to execute drush commands without loggin into the servers or vagrant box.
+Tip: You can use drush aliases to execute drush commands without loggin into the servers or vagrant box.
 For example `drush @pori.local cc css-js`.
-- Use `en` language while generating features.
-- Use `drush uli` with `--uri` option to get the correct login URL.
-Works also with subdomains, for example: `drush uli --uri=https://local.businesspori.fi`.
-- Make sure you have assigned all (sub)domains needed in your account (see _Domain access settings_) for the sites functionality to work properly (Scald widget for example).

 ### Folder structure